brimdata/super/book/src/super-sql/operators/cut.md

 which adds or modifies the fields of a record, `cut` retains only the fields enumerated, much like a SQL select clause.

-Each `<field>` expression must be a field reference expressed as a dotted path or sequence of constant index operations on `this`, e.g., `a.b` or `a["b"]`.
+Each left-hand side `<field>` term must be a field reference expressed as a dotted path or sequence of constant index operations on `this`, e.g., `a.b` or `a["b"]`.

 Each right-hand side `<expr>` can be any expression and is optional.

-When the right-hand side expressions are omitted, the _cut_ operation resembles the Unix shell command, e.g.,
+When the left-hand side assignment are omitted and the expressions are simple field references, the _cut_ operation resembles the Unix shell command, e.g.,
 ```
 ... | cut a,c | ...
 ```